Self-Assessment

 The self-assessment system requires you to calculate and pay your own taxes.
 This includes preliminary tax payments throughout the year.

-For those using Revenue’s Online Service (ROS), the deadline is 13 November 2025 with extended filing time.
+For those using Revenue’s Online Service (ROS), the extended online filing and payment deadline for 2026 is expected to be mid-November, typically 13 November 2026, depending on Revenue’s annual extension schedule.

 Tool 1: Cloud based accounting software